maldoinc/wireup/docs/pages/manual_configuration.md

 The context's `put` method will register a new dependency for a particular service type.

 !!! tip
-    Make sure to call `context.init` on the class to initialize the registration before calling `put`.
+    Make sure to call `context.init_target` on the class to initialize the registration before calling `put`.

 ```python
 self.context.init_target(MyService)